meer1616/meer1616/README.md

 👯 I’m looking to collaborate in open source projects.

-💬 Ask me about Javascript,React,Node,Database.
+💬 Ask me about Javascript, React, Node, Database.

 📫 How to reach me: https://meer-patel.netlify.app/